kerthcet/homepage/themes/smigle/site/content/talks/kubeconna_2022.md

   - scheduling
 ---

 Maintainer session for Kubernetes SIG-Scheduling Deep Dive.
 Pity that I didn't participate the in-person event due to the visa issue.
+See video here:

 {{< youtube 1GpTE9L9oBM >}}